tianyu-z/VCR/README.md

 </div>

 VCR challenges models to restore partially obscured text within images, leveraging pixel-level hints and contextual cues.
 Unlike traditional text-based tasks, VCR necessitates a synergistic understanding of **visual image (VI)**, **string text (ST)**, and **text embedded in image (TEI)**.
 Our dataset is crafted using a pipeline that generates synthetic images from image-caption pairs with adjustable caption visibility, allowing for varied difficulty levels.
-The show the pipeline of creating the dataset here and we will release the code of creating the dataset soon.
+We release the pipeline of creating the dataset here, the code of creating the dataset and the `VCRtransform` as the torch-based transform which can be used in pretraining of VLMs.

 <div align="center">
   <img src="assets/vcr_pipeline.png" alt="VCR-pipeline" width="900"/>